 - Go through the farmyard and follow the driveway.
 Where the main gravel track turns right carry straight ahead next to a wall, following the bridleway marked with a signpost saying Stainforth 1 3/4.

-- Continue along the path through a gate signposted Pennine Bridleway Stainforth.
-Enjoy the fantastic panoramic views Three Peaks.
+- Continue along the path through a gate signposted Pennine Bridleway, Stainforth.
+Enjoy the panoramic views of the Three Peaks.
 Pen-y-ghent closest to the right, Ingleborough to the left and Whernside to the far right.

 - The track leads you to the top of Goatscar Lane.
 Head through the gate onto the lane.
 Immediately on the right is a path leading down to Catrigg Force waterfall.
 Be careful down the slope and near to the edge!
 Retrace your steps back up to the lane.